ceezblog/T12-Solder-station/README.md

 ## 1. Main board
 - Support only T12 tip that has 4ohm heater
-- Only work with ATMega168, ATMega328 or newer ATMega328PB because code uses very specific timer as well as interrupt pins for the encoder.
+- Only work with ATMega168, ATMega328 or newer ATMega328PB
 - Use IRF4905 (P-channel) to turn on/off heat element
 - Use LMV321 for amplifier Thermocouple voltage
 - Using buck converter and linear regulator for high efficiency